-It’s time to rethink your marketing; the best strategy to build your brand in 2020
+It's time to rethink your marketing; here's the best strategy to build your brand

 Marketing trends come and go, much like consumer wants and needs.
 But, until now, the essence of marketing has remained the same.
 The traditional 4 P's of marketing (product, place, price & promotion) have served us well as the structural pillars of marketing strategies for many years.
 But, with the rise of conscious consumerism and the impact of social media, customers are looking for more from brands, and by extension, their marketing.